Subaru-PFS/ics_doc/memo/README.rst

 Add new memo into files in this directory listed below, or add a new file with adding a short description into following list.
+This directory is for unorganized memos, no formal review process is required to push to the repository even for 'master', but it is recommended to update whole one file with the latest information when update something (to make checking the last updated date of contents easy just at a file listing page).

 List of notes